J. R. Murray

-John Rose Murray (19 December 1898 - 2 May 1991) was a Ceylonese accountant and politician in Colonial Ceylon.
+John Rose Murray (19 December 1898 – 2 May 1991) was a Scottish chartered accountant and politician who served as an appointed member of the House of Representatives of Ceylon from 1952 to 1958.

-John Rose Murray was born on 19 December 1898 in Edinburgh, Midlothian, the youngest of four children of John Rose Murray, engine fitter, and Helen née McLeod, domestic servant.
+Murray was born on 19 December 1898 in Edinburgh, Midlothian, the youngest of six children of John Rose Murray, an engine fitter, and Helena (née McLeod).

-In September 1929 he married Hilda Beatrice Cooper (1911-2015).
-They had four children: John Telfer McLeod (b.1929), a daughter and two other sons.
+In September 1929, Murray married Hilda Beatrice Cooper (1911–2015), whom he had met in Ceylon.
+They had four children: John Telfer McLeod Murray (born 1929), a daughter and two other sons.

-In May 1947 they travelled to Ceylon on board the RMS Scythia from Liverpool.
+A chartered accountant and member of the Institute of Chartered Accountants of Scotland, Murray was working in Ceylon by at least 1942.
+In that year he was listed by the Government of Ceylon as a registered auditor, with his business address given as care of Bosanquet & Skrine Ltd., Chatham Street, Fort, Colombo.
+He continued to appear in official lists of registered auditors in subsequent years.

-A chartered accountant of the Institute of Chartered Accountants of Scotland, he was appointed as a member of House of Representatives of Ceylon on 6 June 1952, serving until his resignation in March 1958.
+Murray served as chairman of the Ceylon Chamber of Commerce on several occasions between 1950 and 1955.

-Murray was the Chairman of the Ceylon Chamber of Commerce on several occasions between 1950 and 1955.
+He was appointed to the House of Representatives of Ceylon by the Governor-General, with effect from 5 June 1952.
+He served until his resignation in March 1958.

-He died on 2 May 1991 at Taunton Deane, Somerset, and he was buried in Comely Bank Cemetery, Edinburgh.
+Murray died on 2 May 1991 in Taunton Deane, Somerset, aged 92, and was buried in Comely Bank Cemetery, Edinburgh.